isomerpages/moe-tampinesnorthpri/_for-students/Student iCON (also MIMS Account).md

 </p>
 <p><strong>Username: This is your student iCON email address.</strong>
 </p>
-<p>You also will use this email address as your username for MIMS.
-MIMS helps
-you log in to different apps and services using the same ID and password.
-These include logging into school Chromebooks, SLS, and Microsoft Office apps.</p>
 <ul data-tight="true" class="tight">
 <li>
 <p>Student’s email address will be based on (Full Name)@students.edu.sg</p>